Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 - Commit to doing better.

-Even though you didn’t have bad intentions, the impact is real.
+Even though you didn’t have bad intentions, the impact is real, as noted by Janet Stovall:

 “Acknowledge and apologize for the negative impact you had.
 Intent doesn’t matter, impact does.”

-In the Pumble example below, Judith Debord, a new project manager in a mobile phone company, is expressing her concerns about a microaggression that occurred in the meeting.
+In the Pumble exchange below, Judith Debord, a new project manager at a mobile phone company, expresses her concerns about a microaggression that occurred in the meeting.

 Her colleague John Bautista is surprised but grateful to her for trusting him enough to share her concerns.

-Additionally, when confronted with their transgressions, many people have a tendency to over-apologize.
-This kind of behavior is counterproductive, since it shifts the focus from the target to the perpetrator.
+Additionally, when confronted with their transgressions, many people tend to over-apologize.
+This kind of behavior is counterproductive since it shifts the focus from the target to the perpetrator.

 You should not expect your colleague to comfort you for your mistakes.

-Let’s see what over-apologizing looks like, in another example from Pumble.
+Let’s see what over-apologizing looks like in another example.

-The situation is the same, but this time John Bautista has a different reaction to Judith’s concerns about his microaggression.
+The situation is the same, but this time, John has a different reaction to Judith’s concerns about his microaggression.

-Conclusion: Dealing with microaggressions is key to a more inclusive workplace
+Conclusion: Learn how to address microaggressions and create a more inclusive workplace

-All of us can be perpetrators and witnesses, and a lot of us (if not all) can be targets of microaggressions in the workplace.
+All of us can be perpetrators and witnesses, and many of us (if not all) can be targets of microaggressions in the workplace.

-If we want a more inclusive workplace, we need authentic conversations about tough topics — racism, homophobia, and sexism.
+If we want a more inclusive workplace, we need authentic conversations about tough topics — that includes racism, homophobia, and sexism.

 Once again, communication is key.